Another One Bites the DustPosted: July 1, 2012

 I refuse to sanction surgeries to remove tumors, especially internal ones.
 Every time I’ve had that done to other dogs or cats, the cancer spread like wild fire throughout their bodies.
 I had put Cricket through 5 surgeries for mammary cancer, many years before.
 After the 5th surgery, the tumors returned within 2 days.

 The vet suggested subcutaneous fluids daily for Chandler after giving him an antibiotic injection.
+I tried the vaporizer again with some medicinal vape juice to calm the nerves.
 He lasted 2 weeks.
 Although he ate a small amount yesterday (Thursday) morning before I left for work, and the fact that I knew his remaining time was very limited, I chose not to take him to the vet on Thursday to have him euthanized.
 I wasn’t ready to give up and he didn’t seem to be ready either.
 However, when I got home from work, it was obvious that it was time.
 He had chosen to spend the day in a carrier.
 When I first looked at him, lying with his head in a awkward, unnatural position, I feared he had died while I was at work.
 He was alive but terribly weak, so I arranged to bring him to the vet in the morning.
 It became obvious within the hour that he probably wouldn’t last the night.
 He was uncomfortable and probably in pain.
 I took him to the nearest emergency clinic and had him euthanized.
 At least, after 13 years of longing to touch him, pet him and hold him, I had the opportunity to do that for the final weeks of his life.
 It was a special gift he gave me in the end that I will always treasure.
 To hear him purr for me when I petted him and hold him was a reward that I shall always cherish.

 Little, petite Charlise, stunted by her early illness, remains the last of the group of kittens saved from a shorter, more difficult life on their own.
 May she live many, many more years.